 The link for the poster upload page will be sent to you in the email confirming your registration.
 Please prepare one main image in PNG format (≤ 50 Mbytes) - this could show your entire poster or only a highlight of your work.
 Also prepare an abstract describing your work (single paragraph, ≤ 1200 characters), ideally in language accessible to scientists who are not specialists in your particular domain.
 Accepted posters will be published as part of the VIZBI poster collection on the first day of the conference.

-For your work to be included in VIZBI 2019, you need to upload your poster image, abstract, and lightning talk presentation on or before 23:00 PST on February 27, 2019.
+For your work to be included in VIZBI 2019, you need to upload your poster image, abstract, and lightning talk presentation on or before 23:00 PST on March 4, 2019 (extended deadline).
 Immediately after uploading, you will be able to preview a zoomable version of your poster, showing how it will appear on the VIZBI poster pages (for an example, see here).
 Please take this opportunity to verify that the title, abstract, affiliations, and poster image are in good order - if not, simply re-upload a modified version (this will overwrite your previous submission).

 Our policy is to accept all posters relevant to the scientific themes of the conference.
 We will notify you shortly after the upload deadline in case there are any policy or technical issues with your uploaded poster, slides, or video.
 If you require earlier notification, please contact the VIZBI chairs after you submit your poster at:

 Each poster session is preceded by a 60 seconds lightning talk, where you come on stage, introduce yourself, and give the audience a quick overview of your poster.
 We encourage you to prepare well and be creative to get your message across effectively in this short time.
 In preparing your slides for this lightning talk, please note the following: